Corrected age and milestones

 • encourage or boost certain areas of your baby’s development

-• adapt your baby’s environment for stimulation and safety
+• make small changes to your baby’s surroundings for play, learning and safety

 A quick guide to milestones by corrected age